NATIONAL CLINICAL ADVOCACY

 As owners, we must invest in our shared practice.
 That’s why US Acute Care Solutions vigorously advocates for its physicians – so that we can own our future.

-Below are a few ways USACS works to shape rules and laws across the country to benefit our clinicians and the patients and health systems they serve.
+Below are a few ways USACS works to shape rules and laws across the country to benefit our physicians and advanced practice providers (APPs) and the patients and health systems they serve.

 The Emergency Department Practice Management Association (EDPMA) was formed in 1997 and is one of the nation’s largest trade associations supporting emergency medical care for all Americans.
 EDPMA comprises about 100 member organizations, including ED physician groups of all sizes and providers of supporting services such as billing and coding, documentation, EHR/EMR services, scribe companies and more.